leongjwm/yolov3/README.md

 ### Inference

-Run `docker exec -it <your-container-name>` on your terminal.
+Run `docker exec -it <your-container-name> bash` on your terminal.
 In this case, the container name is `yolov3`, which is the default name set in `docker-compose.yml`.
 You will see the following display on your console:

 ![input_image_or_video_name](./images_for_readme/input_image_or_video_name.png)